DASSL/Gradebook/tests/data/README.md

 ### Directory `InstructorEmail`

-This directory contains scripts to add sample e-mail addresses.
-Both scripts add e-mail address only if matching instructor rows do not already have e-mail address, and both scripts add e-mail addresses from the domain `example.edu`.
+This directory contains scripts to add sample e-mail address to instructors who don't already have one:

-The script `addEmailByInstructorID.sql` adds e-mail address to instructors with ID 1 through 11.
+- The script `addEmailByInstructorID.sql` assigns e-mail addresses of the form `n@example.edu`, where `n` is an instructor ID

-The script `addEmailByInstructorID.sql` adds e-mail address to instructors with specific names.
-This script is designed for use with the sample course schedules in the directory `/tests/data/OpenClose`.
+- The script `addEmailByInstructorName.sql` assigns e-mail addresses of the form `x@example.edu`, where `x` is a string composed of last name and first initial, followed by middle initial or ID if necessary

+Neither script guarantees all instructors get an e-mail address, but both scripts guarantee that any assigned address is unique.

 ### Directory `Roster`